lenakaeufel/epe-project-fair-minesweeper/nextSteps.md

   - therefore function(s) to check/maintain the rules (e.g. max 8 mines around each field,...)
   - functionality for players not in scope here, just static board generation
   - mine placement function parametrized by total number of mines
   - idea: input desired number of mines and just place this number of mines at random coordinates on the board (check that coordinates are unique -> no two mines on the same field).
 Then for each field count the numbers of mines surrounding it (max 8) -> special case: edges (max 3) and borders (max 5).
-If the number is 0, it's an EmptyCell, else it's Number cell.
+If the number is 0, it's displayed as an empty cell, else the number gets shown
   - `=>` done if a random, correct(correct numbers,...) board can be generated automatically

 ### Fourth Week: 17.12. - 23.12.2024